deeplearning4j/deeplearning4j/quickstart.md

 These tools will generate the visualizations that allow you to debug your neural nets as they train.
 Normalish distributions are a good sign.
 The visualizations occasionally generate a list of errors on Macs -- that does not stop the nets from training.

-* Next, git clone the DL4J examples like so:
+* Next, git clone the DL4J examples:

 		git clone https://github.com/SkymindIO/dl4j-examples/tree/0.0.3.2.5